huahuawong/datascience-essentials/3. Probability and Statistics/stats_questions.md

 Notice that we are looking at geometric distribution here, so the expected number of days would be (1/θ) = 43.95.
 Geometric distribution means how many trials/ failures until you get one success.
 In this case, success means getting a value of more than 2.

+## Q13.
+When do we use different statistical distribution?
+It depends.
+Sometimes we can use normal/ Gaussian distribution to get some quick insights.
+For instance, in a normal distribution, 68% of the observations fall within +/- 1 standard deviation from the mean.
+For binary classification problems, binomial distribution can be used as the distribution foundation.
+If a regression model uses least squares cost functions (for instance, linear regression), it is assumed that the residuals would have a normal distribution with a mean of zero.